capactio/capact/cmd/cli/docs/capact_action_watch.md

   -n, --namespace string             If present, the namespace scope for this CLI request
-      --node-field-selector string   selector of node to display, eg: --node-field-selector phase=abc --status string                Filter by status (Pending, Running, Succeeded, Skipped, Failed, Error) --tls-server-name string       If provided, this name will be used to validate server certificate.
-If this is not provided, hostname used to contact the server is used.
+      --node-field-selector string   selector of node to display, eg: --node-field-selector phase=abc --status string                Filter by status (Pending, Running, Succeeded, Skipped, Failed, Error)
 ```

 ### Options inherited from parent commands